zowe/docs-site/docs/appendix/zowe-glossary.md

 #### API Catalog

-Displays API services that have been discovered by the API Mediation Layer.
+Displays API services that have been discovered by the [API Mediation Layer](#api-mediation-layer-api-ml).

 ### Zowe Application Framework

 #### 3270 Terminal

-An app in the [Zowe Desktop](#zowe-desktop) that provides a user interface that emulates the basic functions of IBM 3270 family terminals.
+An applicationin the [Zowe Desktop](#zowe-desktop) that provides a user interface that emulates the basic functions of IBM 3270 family terminals.

 #### File Tree

-Formally known as the *File Explorer*, the FT refers to a re-usable widget existing in multiple apps across the [Zowe Desktop](#zowe-desktop) to display z/OS Unix files and datasets.
+Formally known as the *File Explorer*, the FT refers to a re-usable widget existing in multiple apps across the [Zowe Desktop](#zowe-desktop) to display z/OS Unix files and data sets.

 #### IP Explorer

-An app in the [Zowe Desktop](#zowe-desktop) you can use to monitor the TCP/IP stacks, and view active connections and reserved ports.
+An application in the [Zowe Desktop](#zowe-desktop) you can use to monitor the TCP/IP stacks, and view active connections and reserved ports.

 #### JES Explorer

-An app in the [Zowe Desktop](#zowe-desktop) to interact with z/OS UNIX files.
+An application in the [Zowe Desktop](#zowe-desktop) to interact with z/OS UNIX files.

-#### MVS (multiple virtual storage) Explorer
+#### MVS (Multiple Virtual Storage) Explorer

-An app in the [Zowe Desktop](#zowe-desktop) to interact with z/OS data sets.
+An application in the [Zowe Desktop](#zowe-desktop) to interact with z/OS data sets.
 Though still supported, active development has been moved to the [Zowe Editor](#zowe-editor).

 #### USS Explorer

-An app in the [Zowe Desktop](#zowe-desktop) to interact with z/OS UNIX files.
+An application in the [Zowe Desktop](#zowe-desktop) to interact with z/OS UNIX files.
 Though still supported, active development has been moved to the [Zowe Editor](#zowe-editor).

 #### Virtual (VT) Terminal

-An app in the [Zowe Desktop](#zowe-desktop) that provides a user interface that emulates the basic functions of DEC VT family terminals.
+An application in the [Zowe Desktop](#zowe-desktop) that provides a user interface that emulates the basic functions of DEC VT family terminals.

 #### Zowe Editor

-An app in the [Zowe Desktop](#zowe-desktop) to interact with z/OS data sets and Unix files.
+An application in the [Zowe Desktop](#zowe-desktop) to interact with z/OS data sets and Unix files.
 It uses the [File Tree](#file-tree).

 ### Zowe CLI Extensions